Harsger/ROOTpostprocessing/README.txt

  other options in specifierListFile
 TABLE <unixtimeColumn>
- if TABLE is used data will be treated as text in columns with specifier in columns given (see additional options per specifier) DELIMITER <sign>
+ if TABLE is used data will be treated as text in columns with specifier in given columns (see additional options per specifier) DELIMITER <sign>
  for table-data delimiter is used to separate columns XNOTINTEGER <xAxisTitle>
- for the x-axis double is used instead of unsigned int
+ for the x-axis double is used instead of unsigned int SAVEAS <filetype>

- if 'skip' (without quotes) is given at position of <specifierListFile> no canvas is drawn and no PDF is created with this X-axis-range of output graphs can be controlled via
- <timeOffset> and <duration> (otherwise full data-set is stored)

- if 'print' (without quotes) is given at position of <specifierListFile> PDF is created without further request from the user same procedure if more arguements are given after an <specifierListFile>
+ <outputOptions> can be a one or a combination of :
+ - 'show'  : canvas is drawn and shown on screen
+ - 'print' : canvas is saved
+ - 'write' : graphs are saved in a root-file if at least one option is given others are set to false (all are true by default)

 ///////////////////////////////////////////////////////////////////////////////